navaneethramesh30/counting-fingers-using-opencv/README.md

-# counting-fingers-using-opencv
+# Counting-the-fingers-in-a-hand-AI-model-with-opencv
-hand gesture recognition by counting number of fingers in the hand by using opencv
+We use the opencv to recogonize the fingers and count it.

+This project is divided into 2 phases
+  * First identifying the background.
+  * Second recogonizing the hand region and counting the fingers.
+ The model was build with the reference of paper proposed by malima et.al